tpoechtrager/osxcross/README.md

 ### INSTALLATION: ###

-Download the SDK version (links below) you want to the tarball/ (important!) directory.
+Move your packaged SDK to the tarball/ directory.

 Then ensure you have the following installed on your Linux/FreeBSD box: